 There are 270 children in the school ranging from four to seven years old.

-Children, including the able child and those with special educational needs, are taught as a whole class, often in small groups, and also as individuals, providing them with appropriate learning situations according to their age and stage of learning.
+Children, including high achievers and those with special educational needs, are taught as a whole class, often in small groups, and also as individuals, providing them with appropriate learning situations according to their age and stage of learning.
 You can find out more about how we meet the needs of children who have special educational needs here.

 Our school aims to prepare our children with the skills needed for their future by: